Paul-José M'Poku

-Paul-José M'Poku Ebunge (born 19 April 1992) is a Congolese professional footballer who plays as a winger for Incheon United FC and the DR Congo national team.
+Paul-José M'Poku Ebunge (born 19 April 1992) is a Congolese professional footballer who plays as a winger or as an attacking midfielder for Saudi club Al-Batin.

 Club career

 Tottenham Hotspur

 Born in Kinshasa, Zaire, M'Poku moved to Belgium as a child.
 Prior to joining Tottenham Hotspur in June 2008, he had played for Belgian club Standard Liège and signed his first professional contract on 24 April 2009.

 Representing Tottenham Hotspur in the Premier Academy League, he was a prolific scorer and was included in the squad for the FA Cup replay against Bolton Wanderers on 26 February 2010.

 Loan to Leyton Orient

 On 24 September 2010, M'Poku moved to Leyton Orient on a month's loan, to last until 23 October.

 He made his professional debut coming on as a substitute for Orient against Walsall on 28 September.
 After impressing Orient manager Russell Slade, M'Poku's loan was extended until 8 January 2011.
 He scored his first goal in English football with Orient's third in the 8–2 thrashing of Droylsden in the FA Cup on 7 December.
 His loan was subsequently extended until the end of the season.
 He scored two league goals for Orient: their third in the 4–2 win over Colchester United on 3 January, and a late 25-yard winner against Oldham Athletic on 12 March.
 He made 35 appearances for Orient in all competitions.